6/25/2018 – Sentencing Hearing * UPDATE *

-The sentencing hearing for the defendant has been rescheduled to July 12, 2018 at 2:00 p.m. in Room 344, United States Courthouse, 46 E. Ohio St., Indianapolis, IN 46204 before Judge Tanya Pratt.
+The Sentencing previously scheduled for defendant Thomas Buck on July 10, 2018 at 9:00am has been rescheduled by the court.
+The hearing has been rescheduled to November 2, 2018, at 9:00am at the United States Courthouse, Room 344, 46 E. Ohio Street, Indianapolis, IN 46204 before Judge Tanya Pratt.
 You are welcome to attend this proceeding; however, unless you have received a subpoena, your attendance is not required by the Court.
-If you are a victim of the charged offense and wish to speak at sentencing, please call our office well in advance of the scheduled hearing date.
+If you plan on attending, you may want to verify the date and time by using the VNS Call Center or website.
+If you are a victim of the charged offense and wish to speak at sentencing, please call our office at 855-456-0245 well in advance of the scheduled hearing date.

 1/18/2018 – Guilty Plea

 The defendant is scheduled for a guilty plea on January 18, 2017 at 10:30 a.m. in Room 344, United States Courthouse, 46 E. Ohio Street, Indianapolis, IN before Judge Tanya Walton Pratt.